BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Nwamaka77/README.md

 10. Inclusive Language
 Use inclusive language that respects diversity and avoids assumptions about the audience's background or knowledge level.

-By employing these techniques, you can create content that is inclusive, engaging, and easy to understand for everyone.

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 Using plain language instead of technical jargon is crucial for several reasons: